 Coordination of Benefits Overview

-The Coordination of Benefits Contractor (COBC) consolidates the activities that support the collection, management, and reporting of other insurance coverage for Medicare beneficiaries.
+The Benefits Coordination & Recovery Center (BCRC) consolidates the activities that support the collection, management, and reporting of other insurance coverage for Medicare beneficiaries.
 The purpose of the COB program is to identify the health benefits available to a Medicare beneficiary and to coordinate the payment process to prevent mistaken Medicare payment.
-The COBC does not process claims, nor does it handle any mistaken payment recoveries or claim-specific inquiries.
+The BCRC does not process claims or claim-specific inquiries.
 The Medicare Administrative Contractors, (MACs), intermediaries, and carriers are responsible for processing claims submitted for primary or secondary payment and resolving situations where a provider receives a mistaken payment of Medicare benefits.

 Provider Requests and Questions Regarding Claims Payment